s1tsu/zotero-standalone-build/README.md

 I have modified several scripts to build Zotero standalone on FreeBSD.
 I am using the build.
 It works well for me but not fully tested.

+## Note

+I do not use Zotero LibreOffice Integration.
+If you want to use it, then you may have to build it.

 ## Environment

   - FreeBSD 11.2-RELEASE
+  - FreeBSD 12.0-RELEASE

 ## Prerequisites